tejuscs/ADBD-Labs/adb-data-guard/adb-data-guard.md

     *More information about Compartments and Policies is provided in the OCI Identity and Access Management [documentation](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm?tocpath=Services%7CIAM%7C_____13).*

-- Click **Create Autonomous Database** to start the instance creation process.
+- Click **Create Autonomous AI Database** to start the instance creation process.
     ![This image shows the result of performing the above step.](./images/createATP-Dv2.png " ")

-- This will bring up the **Create Autonomous Database** screen where you specify the configurations of the instance.
+- This will bring up the **Create Autonomous AI Database** screen where you specify the configurations of the instance.

 - Fill in the dialog box following the screenshot below while using your user compartment and unique ADB name.